On Higher-Order Probabilistic Subrecursion: The Full Calculus

 \subsection{Almost-Sure Termination}

 We now have all the necessary ingredients to specify a quite powerful notion of probabilistic computation.
 When, precisely, should such a process be considered \emph{terminating}?
 Do all probabilistic branches (see figures \ref{fig:exSystT}-\ref{fig:exSystTX}) need to be finite?
-Or should we stay more liberal?
-The literature on the subject is unanimously pointing to the notion of \emph{almost-sure termination}: a probabilistic computation should be considered terminating if the set of infinite computation branches, although not necessarily empty, has null probability \cite{mcivermorgan,fioritihermanns2015,kaminskikatoen}.
-This has the following incarnation in our setting: \begin{definition} A term $\pmTermM$ is said to be \emph{almost-surely terminating} (AST) iff $\Succ(\pmTermM)=1$. \end{definition} This section is concerned with proving that $\SystTot$ indeed guarantees almost-sure termination.
-This will be done by adapting Girard-Tait's reducibility technique.
+Should we stay more liberal?
+The literature on the subject is unanimously pointing to a notion called \emph{almost-sure termination}: a probabilistic computation should be considered terminating if the set of infinite computation branches, although not necessarily empty, has null probability \cite{mcivermorgan,fioritihermanns2015,kaminskikatoen}.
+This has the following incarnation in our setting: \begin{defi} A term $\pmTermM$ is said to be \emph{almost-surely terminating} (AST) iff its probability of convergence is maximal, namely if $\Succ(\pmTermM)=1$. \end{defi} This section is concerned with proving that $\SystTot$ indeed guarantees almost-sure termination.
+This will be done by adapting Girard-Tait's reducibility technique to a probabilistic operational semantics. \begin{thm} The full system $\SystTot$ is almost-surely terminating (AST), {\em i.e.}, for every $\pmTermM\in \SystTot$ it holds that $\Succ(\pmTermM) = 1$. \end{thm} \begin{proof} The proof is is based on the the notion of a \emph{reducible} term, which is given as follows by induction on the structure of types: